UNIVERSE-HPC/course-material/high_performance_computing/hpc_intro/05_modules.md

 ```

-::::challenge{id=module-script, title="Using Software Modules in Scripts"}
+::::challenge{id=module-script title="Using Software Modules in Scripts"}

 Create a job that is able to run `python3 --version`.
 Remember, no software
 is loaded by default!
 Running a job is just like logging on to the system